 Remember, you are a moving business and people shouldn’t have to spend their entire lunch hour searching for your truck.
 Tweeting out your location a few times a day can save your customers from walking extra blocks to reach you.

 Now, let’s talk a little about Instagram.
 As much as food is about taste, so is it visual.
 Setting up your food truck’s Instagram account, becoming familiar with the platform and encouraging customers to post and tag you in their posts is the first step in total food truck domination, or at least a profitable business.
-For some helpful tips and tricks on Instagramming for food trucks, check out this quick read about Instagram for food trucks.

 There is on and offline marketing.
 Though social media provides food trucks with a platform that even six years ago was unfathomable, it’s important not to forget the boots-on-the-ground approach that can so often be instrumental to the success of a food truck business.
 What we’re talking about is working the crowd, passing out coupons and food samples and generally getting the word out about the amazing grub you’re dishing up.